peopleware/openapi/resource/search-index.md

 - `discriminators` set to the discriminator of the resource type of the elements of the collection, and
 - `dependencies` set to the canonical URI of the given resource.

-The UI can get the collection of associated `R` resources for `/some-service/v1/x/123` with search request
+In the example, to get the collection of associated `R` resources for `/some-service/v1/x/123`, the UI executes the search request

 ```javascript
 search({